jina-ai/finetuner/docs/get-started/totally-looks-like/index.md

     print(f'hit@{k}:  finetuned: {hit_rate(test_left_da, k):.3f}')
 ```

-Compare fine-tuned model and pre-trained model,
-how much performance gain we get?
+Compare the finetuned model and pre-trained model, how much performance gain we get?

-We conducted an experiment using pre-trained ResNet50 on ImageNet, by chopping off the last classification layer,
+We did an experiment using pretrained `ResNet50` on `ImageNet`, by chopping off the last classification layer,
 the rest of the model serves as a feature extractor.

-The result is demonstrated in the table below:
+The result are shown in the table below:

 | hit@k  | pre-trained | fine-tuned |
 |--------|-------------|------------|